-Will Daniels is President of the Produce Division at IEH Laboratories and Consulting Group.
+Will Daniels is president of the produce division at IEH, where he oversees lab and consulting services for the produce industry.
 Mr. Daniels received his B.S. in Nutrition Sciences from the California Polytechnic State University.
-In his positions at IEH, Mr. Daniels is responsible for lab and consulting services for the produce industry.
-Prior to joining IEH, Daniels was President and CEO of Fresh Integrity Group, Inc.; a consulting firm specializing in operations and food safety consulting for the fresh produce and perishables industries.
+Prior to joining IEH, Daniels was President and CEO of Fresh Integrity Group, a consulting firm specializing in operations and food safety consulting for the fresh produce and perishables industries.
 Having leadership roles in both Quality Assurance and Operations, he helped the company grow from a small, regional salad producer to the nation’s largest grower, packer and shipper of organic produce.
-Mr. Daniels also worked as Earthbound Farm’s Chief Food Integrity Officer, where he was responsible for food safety, food quality and the company’s organic integrity program.
-Mr. Daniels is a sought-after speaker and has addressed key issues in food safety in the produce industry at meetings of the National Academy of Sciences, the National Restaurant Association, the Institute of Food Technologists, and the International Association for Food Protection.
+Mr. Daniels also worked as the Chief Food Integrity Officer at Earthbound Farms, where he was responsible for food safety, food quality and overseeing their organic integrity program.
+Mr. Daniels is a sought-after speaker and has addressed key food safety issues in the produce industry at meetings of the National Academy of Sciences, the National Restaurant Association, the Institute of Food Technologists, and the International Association for Food Protection.

 Dr. Sergio Sanchez